edwardgunning/ISBS-Short-Course/README.md

 # 📧 Contact

+- Queries about registration for the course should be sent to the ISBS 2024 organisers.

-Queries about the course material should be sent to
+- Queries about the course material should be sent to
   <edward.gunning@pennmedicine.upenn.edu> with the subject line *“ISBS
   pre-conference workshop material”*.

 ------------------------------------------------------------------------